TimiBee/todo-list-CRUD-app--Firebase/README.md

 ### Continued development

 I looked forward to building more projects with TypeScript and more Firebase features, and also improve my web accessibility skills.
 Next project will be built in a Next.js environment.
 No pun intended, haha

 ### Useful resources

-- [TypeScript's Documentation](https://www.typescriptlang.org) - This helped me for XYZ reason.
+- [TypeScript's Documentation](https://www.typescriptlang.org) - This helped me for advanced type inference and.
 I really liked this pattern and will use it going forward.
 - [Firebase Documentation](https://www.firebase.google.com) - This is an amazing article which helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept.
 - [ChatGPT](https://chat.openai.com) ofcourse!